top of page

 Declaration at the Comune

 Before the wedding can take place, couples must submit their documents to the local Comune and sign a formal declaration of intent to marry.
-In some cases, an interpreter may be required if neither party speaks Italian.

 Timing and Planning